Skip to main content

 Data requests

 Generally, data requests are focused on a recently discovered vulnerability in software that may be used by an OPTN member organization.
 This vulnerability could by exploited in a cyber-attack to compromise sensitive information at the member organization or within the OPTN Computer System.
 When you receive a request for information from the OPTN, you will be asked if your organization uses the software in systems related to transplantation.
-If you are using the software in question, the OPTN will ask if you have a remediation plan in place or if you have already remediated the situation, perhaps with a software patch or upgrade.
+If you are using the software in question, the OPTN will ask if you have a remediation plan in place or if you have already remediated the situation, perhaps with a software patch or using a secondary application as a backup.